GUIDE MENTORSHIP PROGRAM

 Contribute on and off the river

-Learn and understand professional guide responsibilities
+Learn and uphold professional guide responsibilities

-Maintain a learning mindset
+Maintain a growth-oriented learning mindset

 The Cameron Sauvain